 - Failure to dispose of records or devices securely

-- Discussing PHI in public or semi-public spaces (elevators, waiting rooms, etc.)
+- Discussing PHI in public or semi-public spaces

 What HIPAA Training Should Include in 2025

-A good HIPAA training program does more than recite laws—it empowers staff to recognize risks and act responsibly.
+A good HIPAA training program does more than recite laws it empowers staff to recognize risks and act responsibly.
 In 2025, comprehensive HIPAA training should cover:

 - The difference between Privacy Rule and Security Rule